-Covenant Eyes for Android™ monitors the top-level domains accessed across your entire Android phone or tablet, and shows the domains rated Highly Mature on your Report.
-Our app also locks Safe Search on Google and Bing, and locks Restricted Mode on YouTube for users of our Filtering service.
-Finally, this app reports on which apps were accessed, and lets you lock down apps.
+Covenant Eyes for Android™ monitors the top-level domains accessed across your entire Android phone or tablet.
+Any domain that was rated Highly Mature (or explicit) will trigger an Incident on the Accountability Report.
+Our app also locks Safe Search on Google and Bing, and has the option of enabling Restricted Mode on YouTube for users of our Filtering service.
+Finally, this app lets you lock down other apps.

 - Use Covenant Eyes Internet Accountability.
 (The app will not work for people who are only Accountability Partners or only Account Administrators.)
 Sign up today!

 - Have an Android phone or tablet that runs version 5.1.1 or higher.
 (The Android app is not currently compatible with any Nook device.)